zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 ### Make scripts executable

-To run the back up and restore scripts, you need to set their permissions to make them executable.
+To run the backup and restore scripts, you need to set their permissions to make them executable.

 1. Open a secure shell (SSH) connection to the NGINX Management Suite host and log in.
 1. Change to the directory where the scripts are located: